Appointments - these are carried out phone, video or face to face as clinically indicated

 - Do be prepared to take time off work to see your doctor if necessary

-Before you see your doctor
+Before you enter your e-consult request

 Anti Natal Appointments